espressomd/espresso/doc/sphinx/lb.rst

 All of these properties can be read and used in further calculations.
 Only the property ``population`` can be modified.
-The indices ``x, y, z`` are integers and enumerate the LB nodes in the three Cartesion directions, starting at 0.
+The indices ``x, y, z`` are integers and enumerate the LB nodes in the three Cartesian directions, starting at 0.
 To modify ``boundary``, refer to :ref:`Setting up boundary conditions`.

 Example::